MicrosoftDocs/ai-builder/ai-builder-docs/formula-bar.md

 * Key phrase extraction
 * Language detection

-For information about how to use formulas to add these AI models in<!--Not "to Power Apps."
-If you don't like this, it could be "to apps you create by using Power Apps" or something similar.--> Power Apps, see [Use formulas for text AI models](use-model.md#use-formulas-for-text-ai-models)
+For information about how to use formulas to add these AI models in Power Apps, see [Use formulas for text AI models](use-model.md#use-formulas-for-text-ai-models)

 ### See also